niplav/site/notes.md

 human got infected[^estimate], many had their loved ones die.
 Nature shot us a *very* stern look.

+> Pandemics can happen.
+They can kill you.
+You should know better, here's a reminder.

 [^gulp]: Yeah, I don't feel good about what's plausibly coming down the pipeline.

 [^estimate]: [OWID says](https://ourworldindata.org/coronavirus) there were ~700 mio. cases worldwide in early 2024, but you and I know that's a severe under-estimate.